-Verification against the set of <keyDescriptor> elements associated with an entity acting in a particular role can succeed if verification against any of the <keyDescriptor> elements succeeds: a failure to verify requires that verification against every appropriate <keyDescriptor> elements fails independently.
+Verification against the set of <keyDescriptor> elements associated with an entity acting in a particular role can succeed if verification against any of the <keyDescriptor> elements succeeds: a failure to verify requires that verification against every appropriate <keyDescriptor> element fails independently.
 One implication of this is that software is at liberty to perform tests against the set of <keyDescriptor> elements in any order; one performance optimisation would be to cache information about which <keyDescriptor> was successfully verified during a previous operation.

-[SAML2Meta] defines the <KeyDescriptor> element as always containing a single <ds:KeyInfo> element, but goes into no more detail.
-UK federation metadata supports two alternative models of credential verification:

-If the entity's credential can be verified using direct key trust verification, the <ds:KeyInfo> will contain one or more <ds:X509Data> elements, each of which will contain exactly one <ds:X509Certificate> element.
+[SAML2Meta] defines the <keyDescriptor> element as always containing a single <ds:KeyInfo> element, but goes into no more detail.
+UK federation metadata supports a direct key model of credential verification, in which the <ds:KeyInfo> will contain one or more <ds:X509Data> elements, each of which will contain exactly one <ds:X509Certificate> element.